-Table 19: Key Financial Risks and mitigating actions
+Table 18: Key Financial Risks and mitigating actions

-There are financial risks attached to the insourcing of the Kier North Tyneside Joint Venture project both in terms of ensuring efficient and effective mobilisation plans are put in place, that all the requisite assets and support systems are secured to achieve the desired outcomes, and that monitoring takes place to ensure performance improvements and value for money are adequately captured moving forward.
+These are financial side of the last the fi Dedicated and at as a set of the set There are financial risks attached to the insourcing of the Kier North Tyneside Joint Venture project both in terms of ensuring efficient and effective mobilisation plans are put in place, that all the requisite assets and support systems are secured to achieve the desired outcomes, and that monitoring takes place to ensure performance improvements and value for money are adequately captured moving forward.
 Dedicated project resources have been identified to ensure a full project plan is developed and implemented, and a governance process created to wrap around the project and ensure all target timescales and milestones are being achieved.
 This will include developing a Benefits Realisation framework to capture the efficiencies identified within the project.
 There is a risk that there may be a significant financial impact on school resources if the number of schools requesting deficit continues to rise at its current rate.
 This risk is currently driven by the number of surplus places at secondary schools.
 The school deficit has been identified as a priority for the Authority and Head Teachers and Governing Bodies.
 A programme of work has been identified, working with schools to improve the schools deficit position.
 This will highlight the work that is required and through working with the schools a number of initiatives will be identified and progressed.
 There is a risk that North Tyneside may be placed at a disadvantage following the decision to leave the European Union in both financial and economic growth terms.
-The full extent of the impact will not be clear until we know the precise trade terms which will apply once we formally leave the EU.
+The full extent of the impact will not be clear until the Authority know the precise trade terms which will apply once Britain formally leaves the EU.
 This has a potentially significant financial impact due to loss of revenue grant and a potential loss of opportunities, i.e. capital grant and other revenue sources.
 The potential impact from leaving the EU has been included in the Council's Financial Strategy.
 This is helping to ensure that potential areas of impact following the EU exit are highlighted and included (where relevant) in budget planning.
-The Council is a member of various regional groups which will help us keep up to speed on progress and have the opportunity to exert any influence that we can.
+The Council is a member of various regional groups which will help it keep up to speed on progress and have the opportunity to exert any influence that the Council can.
 It is inevitable that there will be some impact from the decision to leave to EU, the challenge is to manage the impact where possible.